Cocktails in Quebec: the Carrera Café bar, the evening spot in Petit-Champlain

 The Dark Paddock

-Artisanal mezcal, green Chartreuse, lime juice, black pepper syrup.
-A cocktail that divides on the first sip and obsesses from the second.
-For those seeking something they've never tasted in Quebec before.
+Artisanal mezcal, green chartreuse, lime juice, black pepper syrup.
+A cocktail that divides at the first sip and obsesses from the second.
+For those looking for something they've never tasted before in Quebec.

 Base